abionics/Jsonizer/README.md

 ## Exceptions

-There are three kind of exceptions:
+There are 3+1 kind of exceptions:

 <details>
 <summary>1.
 AmbiguityParamsException</summary>